-Our two forthcoming books on Disney and Apologetics are published through the Moral Apologetics Press.
+Our work on Disney and Apologetics is published by High Bridge Books, through the Moral Apologetics Press.
 As this is a fairly new press, specializing in moral apologetics, some readers may wish to know more about the press in particular and moral apologetics in general.

 APOLOGETICS